onatsf/GalatasarayEDA/README.md

 # GalatasarayEDA
-Exploratory Data Analysis for the last 15 years of galatasaray.
+Exploratory Data Analysis for the last 15 years of Galatasaray.